fahadM007/Web-development/12 Cookies and Sessions/12.3 Cookies and Applications/notes.md

 ✅ **Bypasses the browser**, making raw HTTP testing possible.

 Would you like to see how to increment the `count` on each request? 🚀

+# updating the cookie value

+updating the cookie value need both setting and getting the cookie

+if the cookie value exit we update it

+if the value does not exit we set it